 - Intrastat: Local companies are required to submit Intrastat declarations for all the products bought or sold on the territory of the European Union.
 This regulation does not apply to foreign companies in the same manner.

-- VAT number format: Just by looking at the format of the VAT number you can tell if the company is local or foreign.
+- VAT number format: Just by looking at the format of the VAT number, you can tell if the company is local or foreign.

-What are the VAT rates in Italy in 2025?
+What are the VAT rates in Italy in 2026?

 The value-added tax rates in Italy are the following: